 Rebar grid dimensions (length & width).
-They are calculated by subtracting the edge-rebar (grid) spacing from the sizes of the slab.
+They are calculated by subtracting the edge-rebar (grid) spacing from the slab sizes.

-- Total length of needed rebars.
+Total length of needed rebars.
 To calculate this, we need to know how many vertical and horizontal lines of rebars will be placed.
-E.g., the number of rows is calculated by dividing the grid length by the rebar-rebar spacing.
-To obtain the legth of rebars, multiply this number by grid width.
+For example, the number of rows is calculated by dividing the grid length by the rebar-rebar spacing.
+To obtain the length of rebars, multiply this number by the grid width.

-- Number of rebar pieces.
-To estimate this, divide total rebars length by the length of single rebar.
-This value should be rounded up to the nearest whole number (because we cannot buy, e.g., 0.4 rebar piece - only standard lengths).
+Number of rebar pieces.
+To estimate this, divide the total rebars' length by the length of single rebar.
+This value should be rounded up to the nearest whole number (because we cannot buy, e.g., 0.4 rebar pieces – only standard lengths).